Koenkk/zigbee2mqtt.io/docs/devices/GL-C-008P.md

 2. Now switch off and on within 2 seconds.
 3. Repeat off/on four times.
 4. Reset is done when the device is switched on in the fifth time and the light stays on after blinking 4 times

+### GL-C-001P
+The Gledopto GL-C-001P is a 5 in 1 LED controller which can identify itself as 5 different Gledopto controllers:
+- RGBCCT: GL-C-008P
+- RGBC: GL-C-007P
+- RGB: GL-C-003P
+- CCT: GL-C-006P
+- Dimmer: GL-C-009P

+You can switch between the modes using the button on the device.
+After switching modes Zigbee2MQTT will automatically detect the new mode.
 <!-- Notes END: Do not edit below this line -->

 ## OTA updates